Peter Meijer: 2020

 Following Justin Amash's departure from the Republican Party in July 2019, Meijer announced his candidacy for Michigan's 3rd congressional district, competing in the Republican primary.
 He voiced his support for President Donald Trump, saying he would work with Trump to "make sure that we advance policies and an agenda that is in the best interest of West Michigan."
 In his primary campaign, Meijer received funding from several wealthy Michigan-based business families and outraised the other Republican candidates.

 The DeVos and Van Andel families, who co-founded Amway, contributed to Meijer's campaign, though United States Secretary of Education Betsy DeVos and her husband Dick DeVos abstained from fundraising efforts.
 Mark J. Bissell of Bissell home-care products and the late businessman Peter Secchia also donated to Meijer's campaign.
 Vice President Mike Pence, Representative Dan Crenshaw, House Minority Leader Kevin McCarthy, House Minority Whip Steve Scalise, and Senator Tom Cotton endorsed Meijer.
 Meijer defeated Lynn Afendoulis in the August 4 primary election.
 Meijer faced Democratic nominee Hillary Scholten in the general election.
 He raised $2.7 million during the campaign, to Scholten's $3 million.
-The 3rd has historically tilted Republican; the district and its predecessors have been in GOP hands for all but 35 months since 1913 (it was numbered as the 5th before 1993).
+The 3rd has historically tilted Republican; the district and its predecessors had been in GOP hands for all but 35 months since 1913 (it was numbered as the 5th before 1993).
 Nevertheless, the race was very close; Cook Political Report rated it a toss-up.

 Ultimately, Meijer defeated Scholten, 53%–47%.
-It was the closest race in the district since Harold S. Sawyer was held to 53% in what was then the 5th district in 1982, and only the second time since 1982 that a Democrat had managed 40% of the vote (Amash's Democratic opponent had taken 43% two years earlier).
+It was the closest race in the district since Harold S. Sawyer was held to 53% in what was then the 5th district in 1982, and only the second time since 1982 that a Democrat had managed 40% of the vote (Amash's Democratic opponent, Cathy Albro, had taken 43% two years earlier).
 He ran slightly ahead of Trump, who narrowly carried the district with 51% of the vote.

 2022

 Meijer ran for reelection in the district for the 2022 elections.
 His primary opponent was John Gibbs, a former Trump administration official.
-In the final days of the primary, the Democratic Congressional Campaign Committee bought TV ads designed to raise Gibbs' profile, believing that Meijer would be the more difficult opponent in the general election.
+In the final days of the primary, the Democratic Congressional Campaign Committee, in a strategy that generated controversy, bought TV ads designed to raise Gibbs' profile, believing that Meijer would be the more difficult opponent in the general election.
 Meijer lost the August 2 primary to Gibbs.
 Meijer said he would not support Gibbs in the November election.
-In November 2022, Gibbs lost the general election to Meijer's 2020 opponent, Hillary Scholten.
+In November 2022, Gibbs lost the general election to Meijer's 2020 opponent, Democrat Hillary Scholten.